GitHub Pull Request Checklist

 I really like the workflow that GitHub Pull Requests allow.
 It’s great even in tiny projects to be able to get a code review for a given set of changes, and the UI for GitHub’s Pull Requests is better than any other source control system I’ve used (and doesn’t require buying an expensive tool or client software).
 However, if you’re new to pull requests, there are a few moving parts, so it can be easy to miss a step or get confused.
 Here’s a quick checklist to follow to make sure you’re following the right process.

-Assuming your main, master branch is called master, make sure on your local machine you start there.
+Assuming your main branch is called main (or commonly dev), make sure on your local machine you start there.
 It should have your latest good code from you and your team.
 Your main branch might be dev or something similar.
-Whatever it is, start there, and make sure you have the latest version (you can do a git pull to achieve this, or sync in GitHub For Windows).
+Whatever it is, start there, and make sure you have the latest version (you can do a git pull to achieve this, or sync in GitHub For Windows or another tool).

 Step 2.
 Create a branch for your work

-From your main branch (master), create a new branch.
+From your main branch, create a new branch.
 In most clients this will also switch you to the new branch.
 If you’re operating from the console, you can do this:

 git checkout -b my-new-branch